Do you need to eat fruits and vegetables?

 American Journal of Clinical Nutrition 2014: Flavonoid-rich fruit and vegetables improve microvascular reactivity and inflammatory status in men at risk of cardiovascular disease–FLAVURS: a randomized controlled trial [moderate evidence] ↩

-Journal of Nutrition 2015: Increasing fruit and vegetable intake has no dose-response effect on conventional cardiovascular risk factors in overweight adults at high risk of developing cardiovascular disease [moderate evidence]
+Journal of Nutrition 2015: Increasing fruit and vegetable intake has no dose-response effect on conventional cardiovascular risk factors in overweight adults at high risk of developing cardiovascular disease [randomized trial; moderate evidence]

-Nutrition, Metabolism and Cardiovascular Diseases 2016: Increasing fruit and vegetable intake has no effect on retinal vessel caliber in adults at high risk of developing cardiovascular disease [moderate evidence] ↩
+Nutrition, Metabolism and Cardiovascular Diseases 2016: Increasing fruit and vegetable intake has no effect on retinal vessel caliber in adults at high risk of developing cardiovascular disease [randomized trial; moderate evidence] ↩

-International Journal of Epidemiology 2017: Fruit and vegetable intake and the risk of cardiovascular disease, total cancer and all-cause mortality-a systematic review and dose-response meta-analysis of prospective studies [weak statistical correlation; likely random and false] ↩
+International Journal of Epidemiology 2017: Fruit and vegetable intake and the risk of cardiovascular disease, total cancer and all-cause mortality-a systematic review and dose-response meta-analysis of prospective studies [observational study; very weak evidence] ↩

 European Journal of Nutrition 2018: Effect of increasing fruit and vegetable intake by dietary intervention on nutritional biomarkers and attitudes to dietary change: a randomised trial [moderate evidence]

-Cancer Prevention Research 2016: Harnessing the power of cruciferous vegetables: Developing a biomarker for brassica vegetable consumption using urinary 3,3′-diindolylmethane [moderate evidence] ↩
+Cancer Prevention Research 2016: Harnessing the power of cruciferous vegetables: Developing a biomarker for brassica vegetable consumption using urinary 3,3′-diindolylmethane [randomized trial; moderate evidence] ↩